Jorge-Ortiz-Mata/Personal-Website-Full-Stack-Development-Course/README.md

 * border-style => Change the border type.
 * width => Change the width of an element.
 * height => Change the height of an element.

+### Classes.

+Classes are used to identify elements from a HTML file.
+Using classes, you can set the same class for many other elements.

+* They are declared: `class="name-class"`.
+* Inside stylesheet file: `.name-class{ attribute }`

+### ID's.

+An ID is very similar to classes.
+You can use ID's in order to identify elements but, insetead of classes, you can use them one for each element.

+* They are declared: `id="name-id"`.
+* Inside stylesheet file: `#name-id{ attribute }`.